 A lot of your visitors that are spending time on your website doesn’t have the option to request a demo or subscribe newsletter.
 Most of them are on specific landing pages, or visitors can’t find them.
 What is the next scenario?
 Your potential customer is leaving your website without doing anything.

 The average conversion rate for your typical marketing heap isn’t sizeable.
 The conversion rate for things like forms spent advertising or bulk email – hovers around the 2-3% mark.

 Live Chat As a Business Term

-Live chat is a piece of software on the web site which is made for better, upgraded and faster communication with customers.
-It has big advantages in front of previous communication channels in customer support like phones and emails.
-The conversation is quicker, quality of the response for customers is richer and more relevant and, most importantly, it’s really easy to use.
+Live chat is a piece of software on the web site, which is made for better, upgraded, and faster communication with customers.
+It has significant advantages in front of previous communication channels in customer support, like phones and emails.
+The conversation is quicker, quality of the response for customers is more productive and more relevant and, most importantly, it’s straightforward to use.

 More from our blog